markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ### [NEED VIDEO: FSFO-89 - Demonstration of flex property](https://trilogyed.atlassian.net/browse/FSFO-89?atlOrigin=eyJpIjoiYzBhOTI0OWE4YzZmNGQxYmI2YzJhYzdmOWI0NjlmY2UiLCJwIjoiaiJ9)

-These three properties are typically used in conjunction with one another, especially `flex-grow` and `flex-basis`, and are more commonly provided values rolled into one `flex` property.

-The `flex` property can read values in a few different ways:
+These three properties can be listed explicitly or they can be used with a shortcut property simply called `flex`.
+There's no benefit to using `flex` instead of listing them explicitly, but if you'd like to save a little space in your CSS, the `flex` property can cut three lines into one line.
+The shortcut `flex` property can read values in a few different ways, based on the type of value entered:

 ```css
 flex: <flex-grow value> <flex-shrink value> <flex-basis value>;